 Does Modern Vascular Wound Care treat wounds that are not associated with Peripheral Artery Disease (PAD)?

 Yes.
-Modern Vascular is a full service Wound Care clinic that treats all types of wounds, including:
+Modern Vascular Southaven has a full service Wound Care clinic that treats all types of wounds, including:

 - Diabetic foot ulcers

 - Non-healing wounds of the lower leg and foot